sfield2/Acute-climate-stress/README.md

 ## Analysis

-Script used for analysis is an R script, entitled "ANALYSIS.R", that contains all necessary commands for the replication of our analyses
+Script used for analysis is an R script, entitled "ANALYSIS.R", that contains all code to replicate many of the steps presented in the publication.

 If you have questions, email Sean Field (sfield2@nd.edu).